 A: The amounts on receipts are not always expected to be the same as the charge on the contract.
 Per the Federal Funeral Rule on price lists, the amount charged can be at your cost or higher as long as your price list identifies it as a markup; however, remember that the contract and claim form must match.
 Yes, the state is trying to verify that the funeral home did indeed pay for the listed cemetery expenses.

-Q: What is the generally anticipated turnaround time for claims, assuming that you receive all information necessary at the time of submission?
+Q: What is the generally anticipated turnaround time for claims, if you receive all information necessary at the time of submission?

-A: The state’s goal is to process/send to Accounts Payable all received claims (that are in proper form) within 14 days of receipt.
-Accounts Payable’s goal is within 35 days of their receipt of an approved claim.
-For more information, go to email@example.com.
+A: The state’s goal is to process/send to Accounts Payable all received claims (that are in proper form) within 28 days of receipt.
+Accounts Payable’s goal is within 30 days of receipt of an APPROVED claim.
+For further information, go to email@example.com for questions.